JOIN LOGIN JOIN

 The 40k Iron Hands don’t just accept cybernetic enhancements; they demand them.
 Any Marine who keeps too much of his original body is looked at with suspicion.
 The more bionics, the better.
 This obsession with cold efficiency extends to their war machines, too.

-When the Iron Hands Chapter Master gives an order, it’s executed with mechanical precision.
+When the Iron Hands leadership gives an order, it’s executed with mechanical precision.
 Mercy isn’t in their vocabulary.
 They calculate battles like equations, eliminating variables without hesitation.

 The Iron Hands Philosophy

 Their tactics favor overwhelming firepower and cold, strategic efficiency.
-Where others might hesitate or show pity, the Iron Hand 40k warriors act with mechanical precision.
+Where others might hesitate or show pity, the Iron Hands act with machine-like precision.

 The Doctrine of The Flesh is Weak